Analogion: Use

 Analogia are used for the veneration of icons, usually with a candlestand beside or behind it, or an oil lamp burning above it.
-The candlestand may hold one candle and be used to shine light on the icon, or it may have places for the faithful to offer candles as they venerate the icon.
+The candlestand may hold one candle and be used to illuminate the icon, or it may be part of a candlestick for the faithful to offer candles as they venerate the icon.

-On higher-ranking feasts of the church year, when the chanting of the Polyeleos is called for, an analogion is placed in the center of the temple (i.e., the nave of the church) with candles, and the icon of the feast being celebrated is placed thereon.
-At the highpoint of the service, all of the lights in the church are lit and the clergy and people gather around the icon on the analogion in the center of the temple for the chanting of festive hymns and the reading of the Matins Gospel lesson.
+On higher-ranking feasts of the church year, when the chanting of the Polyeleos is called for, an analogion is placed in the center of the nave of the church with candles, and the icon of the feast being celebrated is placed thereon.
+At the highpoint of the service, all of the lights in the church are lit and the clergy and people gather around the icon on the analogion in the center of the church for the chanting of festive hymns and the reading of the Matins Gospel lesson.

-During the Divine Liturgy an analogion is placed in front of the Holy Doors for the reading of the Gospel and altar servers will stand to either side with processional candles.
+During the Divine Liturgy, an analogion is placed in front of the Holy Doors for the reading of the Gospel and altar servers will stand to either side with processional candles.
 If a deacon is reading the Gospel, the analogion will be set so that he faces East (towards the Altar) as he reads; if a priest is reading, the analogion will be set so that he faces West (towards the people).

 When a priest or bishop hears Confession, he will do so standing beside an analogion on which has been placed a Gospel Book and a Cross.
 The penitent will venerate the Gospel and Cross and then kneel before the analogion, holding his right hand in the manner of making the Sign of the Cross and touching the foot of the Cross while making his confession.